kago1988/useful-shell/README.md

-ps j  # lists all running processes watch <valid linux command>  # places a watch stream on a linux command netstat  # find out which process is listening upon a port kill 1095  # kills a process with the PID 1095.
+ps j  # lists all running processes watch <valid linux command>  # places a watch stream on a linux command netstat  # find out which process is listening upon a port kill 1095  # kills a process with the ProcessID (PID) 1095.
 The PID is printed by netstat.
 ```